Sleep and Brain Health: How Quality Sleep Enhances Cognitive Function

 Limiting caffeine intake in the afternoon and evening can prevent its stimulating effects from interfering with your ability to fall asleep.

-Additionally, avoid heavy meals too close to bedtime as can disrupt your sleep; aim for a light snack if you’re hungry before bed.
+Additionally, avoid heavy meals too close to bedtime as digestion can disrupt your sleep; aim for a light snack if you’re hungry before bed.

 Lastly, exposure to natural sunlight during the day helps regulate melatonin production – the hormone responsible for controlling our sleep-wake cycles – ensuring you feel awake during the daytime and sleepy when night falls.

-Incorporating these strategies will undoubtedly contribute positively towards better quality sleep; however, it’s essential not to overlook other factors impacting restorative rest: diet and play critical roles too!
+Incorporating these strategies will undoubtedly contribute positively towards better quality sleep; however, it’s essential not to overlook other factors impacting restorative rest: diet and exercise play critical roles too!

 Maintaining a well-balanced diet rich in nutrients ensures our bodies receive all they need for optimal functioning – including healthy sleeping patterns!